Exmark Z Turf Equipment Backyard Life

 When to Overseed a Lawn

-First, a common question Latimer hears is, “Why do I need to overseed?”
+A common question Latimer hears is, “Why do I need to overseed?”
 Cool-season grasses, in particular, don’t have root systems that regenerate.
-So, during the summertime when it’s hot, you’re going to lose a bit of turf.
-And, some of that grass is going to die to disease simply because it’s a cool-season grass.
-That grass is going to die back or be damaged due to the hot weather.
+During the summertime when it’s hot, you’re going to lose a bit of turf.
+And, some of that grass is going to die to disease simply because it’s a cool-season variety.
+That same grass is also going to die back or be damaged due to the hot weather.
+Given all of that, it’s best to overseed in the fall.

 Hand reseeding a lawn after top dressing

-3. Aerate your lawn.
 Aeration serves a dual purpose.
 Of course, it’s one way of breaking up the compaction caused by mowing throughout the season.
 The second reason to aerate, says Latimer, is because it also creates the perfect little environment for your seedlings to germinate.
 As an example, Latimer fills a cup with a little bit of soil to represent the core plug that was just created by running the lawn aerator across an entire yard.
 The opening of the cup is the hole created by that plug.
-When you go to broadcast your seed, the seed goes inside that hole.
+When you go to lay down new seed, the seed goes inside that hole.
 So now, explains Latimer, if a big storm comes in the fall, that seed can’t be blown or washed away because it’s protected in the core plug—a perfect environment for it to germinate.

-4. Fertilize.
 When you fertilize, the same thing happens.
-If you spread fertilizer over the entire yard, it goes into the core plug where the seed is, and won’t get washed away, either.
-When it does rain, the seedling is lower in the ground and it’s protected and will hold moisture longer.
-It will also be protected should there be a cold snap.
+If you spread fertilizer over the entire yard, it goes into the core plug where the seed is and won’t get washed away, either.
+When it does rain, the seedling is lower in the ground, providing protection and ensuring it will hold moisture longer.
+It will also provide a much needed layer of defense in the case of a surprise cold front.
 In a way, says Latimer, aerating creates the perfect little greenhouse for seedlings to grow in.

-6. Spread the seed.
-This is the easiest part.
+This is the easiest part of the overseeding process.
 If you have a big yard, Latimer suggests using a broadcast spreader.
 If you have a really small yard or area to overseed, you may be better off with a drop seeder so you can drop those seeds directly to the soil.
-But, for a bigger space, Latimer suggests using the broadcast spreader because it will be a lot quicker and easier to be precise with your seed droppings.
+But overall, Latimer suggests using the broadcast spreader because it will be a lot quicker and easier to be precise with your seed droppings.

-7. Final overseeding tips.
-One of the things Latimer always watches for really closely after overseeding, is making sure he keeps as much debris off the lawn as possible.
+After overseeding, Latimer says to always keeps a watchful eye out for any debris that blows onto your lawn—and remove it as quickly as possible.
 If not, it’ll ruin all the work you’ve just put in.
 Second, don’t mow for a very long time.
 Stay off of the lawn for at least three to four weeks.
-During this time, water’s going to be the next most important part of keeping that lawn in survival mode.
-That seedling is just like a little baby—very tender in the beginning.
+During this time, water’s going to be the next most important part of keeping it in survival mode.
+That seedling is very tender in the beginning and needs lots of care.
 So, keep an eye on the moisture content in the soil.
-If it’s not getting water, it’s going to die.
-If you don’t have an irrigation system, now’s the time to get one.
+Simply put, if it’s not getting water, it’s going to die.
+If you don’t have an irrigation system, now’s the time to consider investing in one.
 Then, you can set the timer, walk away, and not have to worry about it.

 While this may seem like a lot of work to keep your cool-season grass looking great year round, Latimer promises that—in the end—it makes for a very, very spectacular lawn.